Lower Earley: Schools

-District Centre

-There is a District Centre in the middle of Lower Earley.

 Retail facilities

 The Maiden Place Shopping Precinct was opened in 1988 on Kilnsea Drive.
-Separate from this is a large Asda superstore, with several associated shops.

 Local Nature Reserve

 There is a local nature reserve called Pearman's Copse within the borders of Lower Earley.

 Transport

 Public transport

 Earley railway station is not close to Lower Earley, as it is nearly 2 miles away.
-Instead, it serves Earley proper, and Woodley.
+Instead, it serves Earley and the town of Woodley.

 Lower Earley has two main bus links to Central Reading, the 21, and 19b, run by Reading Buses.
 Service 21 runs 24 hours a day, seven days a week, starting from Kilnsea Drive to Reading Station via the University.
 The 19b runs every 60 minutes (Monday to Saturday) from Asda/Bradmore Way to Reading Station via the Royal Berkshire Hospital.
 There is also the 919 route which goes from Lower Earley to Reading School.

-Reading Buses have also introduced a F33 bus service which serves people wishing to travel to Madjeski Stadium for Reading FC during home matches.

 Strategic road network

 The M4 motorway runs directly to the south of Lower Earley, with Junction 11 being the nearest junction.
 This major road serves places between London and Swansea, including Swindon, Bristol and Cardiff.

 The Lower Earley Way connects the suburb to the A327 (for Reading, or Shinfield and Arborfield) and the A329 (for Reading, or Winnersh and Wokingham) roads, as well as to the A329(M) motorway (for Bracknell).